-An employment tribunal ruled in favour of Ms Merchant, upholding her unfair dismissal claim, finding that the company had discriminated against her on the basis of her sex.
+An employment tribunal ruled in favour of Ms Merchant, finding the company discriminated against her on the basis of her sex.

 What can employers do?

-While many managers may lack the knowledge or resources to provide appropriate support for their employees experiencing menopause, Mr Vercoe suggests introducing formal policies around the condition.
+While managers may lack the knowledge or resources to provide appropriate support for their employees experiencing menopause, Mr Heffernan suggests introducing formal policies around the condition.